-Hearing Date: February 16, 2022
+County Planning Commission Hearing Date: February 23, 2022

-Program 1.13 Isla Vista Monitoring.
-Ongoing.
-Program 1.13 directs the County to monitor housing permit activity within Isla Vista from 2009 through 2021.
-Housing permit activity in Isla Vista is collected and reported in the Comprehensive Plan Annual Progress Report summarizes housing production by household income category in Isla Vista from 2009 through 2021.
+Annual Progress Report.
+Table 5 of the Comprehensive Plan Annual Progress Report summarizes housing production by household income category in Isla Vista from 2009 through 2021.
 Of the 200 new units, 79 units, or 40 percent, were affordable to very low- and low-income households; 88 units, or 44 percent, were affordable to moderate-income households; and 33 units, or 16 percent, were affordable to above moderate-income households.
-In 2021, the County issued six building permits for new housing units in Isla Vista.
+From 2015 through 2021, the County issued six building permits for new housing units in Isla Vista.

-• Program 2.4 Farmworker Housing.
+• Program 2.4

+Farmworker Housing.
 Ongoing.
 Program 2.4 directs the County to consider actions that further streamline the permit process for AEDs.
 In December 2018, the Board adopted zoning ordinance amendments to streamline the permit process for AEDs in the Agricultural I (AG-I) and Agricultural II (AG-II) zones in the unincorporated areas of Santa Barbara County.
-These amendments (1) allow certain AEDs with a Zoning Clearance in the Inland Area and Coastal Development Permit (CDP) in the Coastal Zone, (2) increased the number of employees allowed to occupy AEDs at each permit level, and (3) modified the AED employment/location requirements within certain zones and permit levels.
+These amendments (1) allow certain AEDs with a Zoning Clearance in the Inland Area and Coastal Development Permit in the Coastal Zone, (2) increased the number of employees allowed to occupy AEDs at each permit level, and (3) modified the AED employment/location requirements within certain zones and permit levels.
 The amendments also clarified that AEDs may include mobile homes, manufactured homes, and park trailers that comply with State law.
-The LUDC amendment went into effect in the Inland Area in January 2019, and Coastal Zone in May 2021.
+The LUDC amendment went into effect in the Inland Area in January 2019, and in the Coastal Zone in May 2021.

 In addition, the Community Services Department Sustainability Division and Housing and Community Development Division continue to coordinate with P&D to maintain and implement Housing Element programs.
 In 2021, these two divisions took steps to implement 13 programs.
-These programs include providing incentives for energy-efficient and green building techniques, educating first-time homebuyers, and promoting affordable housing opportunities.
+For example, these programs include providing incentives for energy-efficient and green building techniques, educating first-time homebuyers, and promoting affordable housing opportunities.
 Table D of Attachment 1 of the Annual Progress Report provides information on this progress.
 Finally, P&D staff continues to participate in the County Executive Office's Homelessness Inter-Agency Policy Council (HIAPC), which consists of a working group of County departmental representatives who strategize and advise on County programs to reduce homelessness.